metal3-io/project-infra/jenkins/README.md

   v1beta1 and branch main on Ubuntu
 * **/test-centos-integration-main** run integration tests with CAPM3 API version v1beta1 and branch main on CentOS
+* **/test-ubuntu-integration-release-1-5** run integration tests with CAPM3 API
+  version v1beta1 and branch release-1.5 on Ubuntu
+* **/test-centos-integration-release-1-5** run integration tests with CAPM3 API
+  version v1beta1 and branch release-1.5 on CentOS
 * **/test-ubuntu-integration-release-1-4** run integration tests with CAPM3 API
   version v1beta1 and branch release-1.4 on Ubuntu
 * **/test-centos-integration-release-1-4** run integration tests with CAPM3 API